MicahParks/keyfunc/README.md

   whitelist can be disabled with the `JWKUseNoWhitelist` option.
 	* By default, only JSON Web Keys with a `"use"` parameter value of `"sig"`, an empty string `""`, or a completely omitted `"use"` parameter will be returned.
 The default behavior changed in `v1.5.0`.
+	* This `"use"` whitelisting behavior is only available with `keyfunc.Get`.
+It is not available with `keyfunc.NewJSON` or `keyfunc.NewGiven`.
+Please open a GitHub issue if you would like this feature added to the other creation methods.
 * A map of JWT key IDs (`kid`) to keys can be given and used for the `jwt.Keyfunc`.
 For an example, see the `examples/given` directory.
 * A copy of the latest raw JWKS `[]byte` can be returned.